opentargets-archive/checkomatic/README.md

 - to_vset(iterable) function to transform jp find() to a set of values

 ## Rules
-- targets - either a target name or an Ensembl ID
+- targets - an Ensembl ID
-- diseases - either a disease name or a disease ID (EFO, Orphanet, ...)
+- diseases - a disease ID (EFO, Orphanet, ...)
 - associations - you have 2 subsections, targets and diseases.
 Whether it is a target or a disease it returns all associations to the object
 - evidences - it returns up to size evidences for that association tuple (t,d)
 - searches - you have 2 subsections, targets and diseases.
 Whether it is a target or a disease it returns up to size search results filtered by either target or disease